TheBroOfCookies/TDT4501-fordyp/README.md

 ## Run
 ```
-mpirun -np 4 ./main_mpi 64 64 64 500 1
+mpirun -np 2 ./main_mpi 64 64 64 500 1
 ```
-Runs a 64x64x64 point grid with 500 timesteps and sourcetype 1 and 4 processes
+Runs a 64x64x64 point grid with 500 timesteps and sourcetype 1 and 2 processes
+Maximum 2 ranks with -DSAVE_RECEIVERS=ON (set in makefile, default ON) Maximum 4 ranks with -DSAVE_RECEIVERS=OFF

 ### Sourcetypes
 1 = Stress monopole
 2 = Force monopole
 3 = Force dipole

 ### Notes
 S - Stress
 SXX stress double derivative with regards to X

-Current MPI implementation divides problem space on Z-coordinates
+MPI implementation divides problem space on Z-coordinates
-Current MPI implementation only works for saving recievers for problem size = 64x64x64
+MPI implementation only works for saving recievers for problem size = 64x64x64
 Nz = 1024 no longer supported for save recievers

 ### Commands list